isomerpages/moe-yishuntownsec/_about-ytss/Principal's Message/Principal's Message 2025.md

 our teachers, YTzens, and all who read this message.
 In the uncertain world, Yishun Town Secondary School will be a sanctum of learning, staffed by educators who care, in our relentless pursuit of excellence.</p>
-<p>Here are some examples of recent events that will propel us forward into
+<p>In line with this theme, here are some examples of recent events that
-2025, in line with this theme:</p>
+will propel us forward into 2025:</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/P_Msg_2025_Photo_1.png">
 </div>